KelvinHere/Yoga_Milestone_4/README.md

 17 | " | Remove instructor status from an instructor | remove instructors that break rules or are inactive 18 | " | View flagged comments | Decide to remove the review if it is inappropriate

-#### Developer Goals
+### Developer Goals

 Each feature must be well programmed, function properly and tested to be bug free.

-This project will display I have an understanding of full stack development from inception to deployment, giving a good showcase project for a portfolio.
+This project will display that I have an understanding of full stack development from inception to deployment, giving a good showcase project for a portfolio.

-Show an understanding of Django, Python, Postgres, Javascript, jQuery, HTML, CSS, Gunicorn, Stripe payments and more, and how they all interact to form a final product.
+Show an understanding of Django, Python, Postgres, Javascript, jQuery, HTML, CSS, Gunicorn, Stripe payments, unit testing and more, and how they all interact to form a final product.

-#### Design Choices
+### Design Choices

-##### General Design
+#### **General Design**

-Bootstrap is my chosen framework to create the app as it is quick to style pages in a familiar way.
-It will follow common design principles so it will be familiar and intuitive to use.
+Bootstrap is my chosen CSS framework as it is quick to style pages in a familiar way.
+The app will follow common design principles so it will be familiar and intuitive to use.
 The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app.

 To allow this site to scale when the database of instructors and lessons grow; filtering, searching, sorting and subscribing lessons & searching for instructors is available.

-Navigation and selection will be consistent throughout the app, with no need to use the browser back button.
+Navigation and selection is consistent throughout the app, with no need to use the browser back button.

-##### Colours and Fonts
+#### **Colours and Fonts**

 **Font 1**  - Lato is used for branding, titles, a strong font that is not completely serious lines up with the style and feel of this app.